What is the money used for?

 20246 Hamburg - Germany

 We would like to thank our supporters for their contributions.
-The below table listing our supporters is being continuously expanded.
-You have made a contribution but you do not see your name in the table below?
-Please send an email to Steffen Moritz (firstname.lastname@example.org).
+The below table listing our supporters is continuously being expanded.
+Have you have made a contribution but your name is not listed in the table below?
+Please send an email to Steffen Moritz (email@example.com).

 - Family Poppinga